iconfu/svg-inject/README.md

 ## Why should I use it?

 In order to apply CSS styles to SVG images, the SVG has to be inline in the DOM.
-With the SVGinject you can keep your SVGs as individual files, but you can still style the SVG with CSS.
+With the SVGInject you can keep your SVGs as individual files, but you can still style the SVG with CSS.

 ## Install

 ### Manually

-Include the SvgInject javascript file in the head of your HTML document
+Include the SVGInject javascript file in the head of your HTML document

 ```html
 <head>